isaacnmm/pestpolicy-hugo2XX/content/posts/samsung-evo-plus-review-for-your-raspberry-pi/index.md

 layout: post
 ---

-[Samsung Evo+32 GB](https://www.amazon. com/dp/B00WR4IJBE/? tag=p-policy-20) is Samsungs innovative and top-performing MicroSD Memory Card that is suitable for your Raspberry Pi. - Samsung Evo+ is uniquely created to satisfy your content generation needs and deliver a larger storage capacity than their predecessor in the Samsung EVO line.
+[Samsung Evo+32 GB](https://www.amazon.com/dp/B00WR4IJBE/?tag=p-policy-20)is Samsungs innovative and top-performing MicroSD Memory Card that is suitable for your Raspberry Pi. - Samsung Evo+ is uniquely created to satisfy your content generation needs and deliver a larger storage capacity than their predecessor in the Samsung EVO line.

-Right off, let borrow from the [previous Raspberry Pi Micro-SD tests](https://pestpolicy.com/best-sd-card-for-[raspberry-pi-3](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)/) we conducted on the Raspberry Pi 3 Micro-SD card.
+Right off, let borrow from the [previous Raspberry Pi Micro-SD tests](https://pestpolicy.com/best-sd-card-for-[raspberry-pi-3](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)/)we conducted on the Raspberry Pi 3 Micro-SD card.
 Samsung Evo+ topped the list of the best SD card tested.

 Here is its performance parameter: - 4K random read (8.
 58MB/sec) - 4K random write (3.
-12 MB/sec) Read Also: [Format SD Card to FAT32 from exFAT](https://pestpolicy.com/how-to-format-sd-card-to-fat32/) In comparison to the runners up, the [SanDisk Extreme MicroSD card](https://www.amazon. com/gp/product/B06XWMQ81P/? tag=p-policy-20), in the benchmark test whose parameters were: - 4K random read (14 MB/sec) - 4K random write (17 MB/sec)
+12 MB/sec) Read Also: [Format SD Card to FAT32 from exFAT](https://pestpolicy.com/how-to-format-sd-card-to-fat32/)In comparison to the runners up, the [SanDisk Extreme MicroSD card](https://www.amazon.com/gp/product/B06XWMQ81P/?tag=p-policy-20),in the benchmark test whose parameters were: - 4K random read (14 MB/sec) - 4K random write (17 MB/sec)

 The performance improvements in the all-new Samsung EVO Plus, Philippines manufactured, include increased storage capacity and attaining the U3 (Grade 3) speed class for the 64GB and over storage.
 With its characteristic white edge, the micro-SD card is awesome for people working in high-resolution videos & photography and in top-end smartphones. - The card printing is done in English and removes the symbol + while incorporating the Plus.